DelinLi/Wheat_eQTL_Atlas/README.md

 ------

-This document describes how to build a static website for searching and viewing the Wheat eQTL Atlas.
+This document describes how to build a website for searching and viewing the Wheat eQTL Atlas.
 For example, the site displays Manhattan plots for each dataset and a summary table of eQTLs for *Rht1-B* (*TraesCS4B03G0093100* in Chinese Spring V2.1).
 These instructions are adapted for an Ubuntu server; modifications may be required for other platforms.
+For **Windows**, Ubuntu could be installed from the microsoft store.

 ![](/images/web.rhtb1.png)